xitu/gold-miner/article/2021/These-Modern-Programming-Languages-Will-Make-You-Suffer.md

 # These Modern Programming Languages Will Make You Suffer

-#### Welcome to the ultimate rating of modern programming languages

 ![](https://cdn-images-1.medium.com/max/10250/1*5zFs-VAB35APZwad--qnvw.jpeg)

 What are the pros and cons of a particular programming language?
 Is X a good language for my task?
 Googling “best programming language” will give you a standard list of “Python, Java, JavaScript, C#, C++, PHP” with a vague list of pros and cons.
 Seeing such articles makes me cringe — their authors must have been outright lazy, inexperienced, and lacking any imagination.
 Let’s dive deep and find out what really sucks — and what doesn’t.